 “The Steinway is the ultimate means of expression.
 Like the human voice, it speaks and sings like no other.”

-Phillip Kawin has developed a highly individual pedagogical approach that has established him as a much sought after artist-teacher.
-His concepts have evolved through an eclectic background of training that combines a variety of artistic and aesthetic influences.
-He has created a teaching methodology that presents the principles of technique and musicianship in a detailed analytical approach—an approach that does not ignore the intuitive aspect of music-making.
+Phillip Kawin developed a highly individual pedagogical approach that established him as a much sought after artist-teacher.
+His concepts evolved through an eclectic background of training that combines a variety of artistic and aesthetic influences.
+He created a teaching methodology that presents the principles of technique and musicianship in a detailed analytical approach—an approach that does not ignore the intuitive aspect of music-making.
 Mr. Kawin studied with Alfred Cortot’s long-time associate, Jules Gentil, at the Ecole Normale de Musique in Paris; in New York City with Howard Aibel (Rosina Lhevinne’s assistant); with John Perry; and with Dora Zaslavsky (who had studied with Wilhelm Backhaus and Harold Bauer) at the Manhattan School of Music.
-In 1989, Mr. Kawin was appointed to the college faculty of the Manhattan School of Music, where he works with a select studio of advanced and highly gifted pupils from diverse corners of the globe.
+In 1989, Mr. Kawin was appointed to the college faculty of the Manhattan School of Music, where he worked with a select studio of advanced and highly gifted pupils from diverse corners of the globe.

 Mr. Kawin’s students have won top prizes in the Young Concert Artists Auditions as well as in the Martha Argerich International, Jacob Flier International, World Piano, Kosciuszko, Thelonious Monk International (jazz piano), Melilla in Spain, Heida Hermanns, Soulima Stravinsky International, Josef Hofmann, Mieczyslaw Munz, Leschetizky, and Long–Thibaud Crespin International competitions.

-Phillip Kawin is a Steinway Artist.
+Phillip Kawin is a Steinway Immortal.

 Photo courtesy of Master Performers, Evgeny Evtyukhov